 DZHK Conference on Translational Medicine in Berlin, 9th to 10th January 2019

-Translation is the transfer of research findings into routine medical practice.
-This happens too rarely and often too slowly.
-The demands on modern medicine have also changed: New therapies increasingly need to be more tailored to the individual patient in order to be superior to conventional ones.
-Big data and artificial intelligence are finding their way into all areas of research and medical care.
+Translation is the process of bringing new research into routine medical practice, but this usually happens too rarely and too slowly.
+The demands on modern medicine have also changed as we improve treatments and strive to offer personalised medicine.
+Big data and artificial intelligence are now finding their way into all areas of research and health care.

-Translation is therefore a complex process with many involved: basic researchers, physicians, IT specialists, companies, regulatory authorities, health services researchers and many others.
-“There is no sure formula for successful translation, but we are all learning from each other”, says DZHK Board Chairman Thomas Eschenhagen.
-The conference is therefore not only focusing on cardiovascular research; instead, examples of successful translation from various medical disciplines will be presented and different approaches will be demonstrated.
+“There is no sure formula for successful translation, but we are all learning from each other” says DZHK Board Chairman Thomas Eschenhagen.
+The conference will cover not only cardiovascular research but also showcase examples of successful translation from other disease areas.

-The Mainz-based researcher and biotech entrepreneur Ugur Sahin will speak about his novel cancer therapy, which is the result of years of research and development work.
-Sahin reprogrammes patients’ immune cells so that the immune cells recognise the individual characteristics of cancer cells and destroy them.
-The first clinical trials with melanoma patients were promising.
-Researchers and authorities are breaking new ground when it comes to the authorisation of such individualised therapies; conventional clinical studies are not suitable here.
-This is also a part of translation.
+The Mainz-based researcher and biotech entrepreneur Ugur Sahin will speak about his new cancer therapy, which is the result of years of research and development, showing promise in treating melanoma.
+The therapy reprogrammes a patient’s immune cells to recognise the individual characteristics of cancer cells and destroy them.
+Researchers and authorities are breaking new ground when it comes to the authorisation of such personalised medicine, where conventional clinical trials are not suitable.

-“Successes, like those of Ugur Sahin, encourage us translational researchers and show that it is worth thinking in new ways”, states Eschenhagen.
-Yet for him, it is also important to convey a realistic picture to young researchers.
+“Successes, like those of Ugur Sahin, encourage us translational researchers and show that it is worth thinking in new ways” states Eschenhagen.
+Yet for him, it is also important to convey a realistic picture to early career researchers.
 According to him, translation is not synonymous with quick success.
 Instead, having a lot of staying power and a strong network is required.
 The DZHK is one of six German Centres for Health Research (DZG), the founding of which was initiated by the German Federal Government.
-Each of the centres unites experts on a widespread disease from all over Germany with the aim to accelerate translation.
+Each of the centres unites experts on a widespread disease from all over Germany with the aim of accelerating translation.

-In the area of cardiovascular research, DZHK researchers have made major progress with artificial heart tissues created from stem cells in the last three years.
-Tissues of this kind are required since destroyed heart cells cannot regenerate after a myocardial infarction.
-At the conference, projects will be introduced that are preparing the first application in humans.
+In the area of cardiovascular research, DZHK researchers have made major progress in the last three years with artificial heart tissue grown from stem cells.
+Tissues of this kind are required because damaged heart cells cannot repair themselves after a heart attack.
+At the conference, projects will be introduced that are preparing their first trials in humans.

-“However, the basis for successful translation is still good science”, says Eschenhagen with conviction.
-According to him, translation therefore needs both, strong basic research and programmes that purposefully transfer the results of this research into application.
+“The basis for successful translation is still good science”, says Eschenhagen with conviction.
+According to him, translation needs both strong basic research and programmes that purposefully transfer the results of this research into application.

 2nd DZHK Conference on Translational Medicine